infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 1.1.1 Non-text Content - All images, links and icons have text labels for screen readers when the formatters are used.
 - 1.4.3 Contrast (Minimum) - The visual presentation of text and links and images of text has a contrast ratio of at least 4.5:1.
 - 2.1.1 Keyboard - Make all functionality available from a keyboard.
 The grid has keyboard shortcuts and is usable with a screen reader due to the addition of aria tags.
+- A datagrid in general including this one uses the following aria tags
+  - `aria-label` labels the enter table on the main table
+  - `aria-rowcount` lists the visible row count on the main table
+  - `aria-colindex` the index of each column on the column elements
+  - `aria-rwindex` the index of each row on the row elements
+  - `aria-setsize` for tree grid lists the number of elements in each level (group)
+  - `aria-level` the level of indentation
+  - `aria-posinset` the depth into each set
+  - `aria-expanded` on the row it indicates if the row is expanded (for tree and expandable row)
+  - `aria-sort` indicates the sort direction on the sortable columns
+  - `aria-checked` indicates if the element is checked on checkbox columns and headers
 ## Regional Considerations

 Titles and labels should be localized in the current language.
 All elements will flip to the alternate side in Right To Left mode.
 Consider that in some languages text may be a lot longer (German).
 And in some cases it cant be wrapped (Thai).
 For some of these cases text-ellipsis is supported.